nunoguilherme/myLittleNIDS/README.md

-# myLittleNIDS

-🕵️ myLittleNIDS 🕵️
+# 🕵️ myLittleNIDS 🕵️
 myLittleNIDS is a simple Network Intrusion Detection System (NIDS) built using Python.
 The goal of this project is to provide a lightweight and easy-to-use tool for monitoring network traffic and detecting potential security threats.

-🔍 Features
+# 🔍 Features
 Real-time monitoring: myLittleNIDS constantly monitors network traffic to detect suspicious activity and alert you to potential security threats.

 Customizable rules: You can easily create and modify rules to match your specific security needs.
 These rules can be based on IP addresses, ports, protocols, and other network attributes.

 Easy-to-use interface: myLittleNIDS provides a simple command-line interface that lets you quickly start monitoring network traffic and view alerts.

-🚀 Getting Started
+# 🚀 Getting Started
 To use myLittleNIDS, simply clone the repository and run the ids.py script:

 bash